- AIHce EXP 2021

-- Course description is clear and concise (Rated on a 1-5 scale)
+- The course description is clear and concise (Rated on a 1-5 scale)

 - Learning Outcomes are appropriate for level (Rated on a 1-5 scale)

-- Outline describes the content appropriate for selected course level (introductory, intermediate, advanced) (Rated on a 1-5 scale)
+- The outline describes the content appropriate for selected course level (introductory, intermediate, advanced) (Rated on a 1-5 scale)

 - Recommendation (Should the CEC accept or reject the proposal)